dominicprior/pent/README.md

 It does the beginning of a simple depth-first search.

-(I've add a hacky git branch called less-graphics that counts all the solutions in a couple of minutes).
+(I've added a hacky git branch called less-graphics that counts all the solutions in a couple of minutes).

+(This Project IDX workspace has the daft name of 'blank').

+(I also somehow added my github as a remote repo and pushed all this.
+When cloned onto my local computer, it fails with 'vite' is not recognized as an internal or external command).

 # Setting up my environment